llxff/chpunk/README.md

 ## This is a pet-project

 I wrote it to help my wife 👩‍💻 with her work, don't expect much from it.
-No tests, DRY, SOLID and other buzzwords, this code has been written for fun.